 Field Name Sub-Field Description Schema Name Specifies the schema name of the table.
 For example, dbo.
-Technical Properties Name Specifies the physical name of the table.
+Name Specifies the physical name of the table.
 For example, Account or Currency.
-System Name Specifies the physical name of the system under which the table exists.
+Technical Properties System Name Specifies the physical name of the system under which the table exists.
 For example, Enterprise Data Warehouse.
 You cannot edit this field.
 Synonym Reference Specifies the synonym reference of the table.
 For example, Sales_Rep_Information.
 This field is autopopulated during the metadadata scan.
 You

-Field Name Sub-Field Description

-cannot enter it manually.
+Field Name Sub-Field Description cannot enter it manually.
 Entity Type Specifies the entity type of the new component.
-It is auto-

-populated with Table .

-Specifies the physical name of the environment under which the table exists.

-Name For example, EDW-Test.

-INGILIE You cannot edit this field.
+It is autopopulated with Table .
+Environment Name Specifies the physical name of the environment under which the table exists.
+For example, EDW-Test.
+You cannot edit this field.
 No of Rows Specifies the total number of rows in the table.
 For example, 100.
 File Type Specifies the file type of the table if the table is in a file-based environment.
 Data Ste- ward Specifies the name of the data steward responsible for the table.

-For example, Jane Doe.

-Business Users assigned with the Legacy Data Steward role appear as

-Properties drop down options.
+Business Properties For example, Jane Doe.
+Users assigned with the Legacy Data Steward role appear as drop down options.
 You can assign this role to a user in the Resource Manager.
 To assign data steward, select a data steward from the drop down options.

-Specifies the definition of the table.

-Definition For example: The table contains five columns with emp ID

-column as the primary key.
+Definition Specifies the definition of the table.
+For example: The table contains five columns with emp ID column as the primary key.
 Comments Specifies comments about the table.

-Comments For example: The table contains details of the employees.
+For example: The table contains details of the employees.
 Class Specifies the table class property.

-For more information on configuring table class, refer to Con-

-figuring Table and Column Class topic.
+For more information on configuring table class, refer to Configuring Table and Column Class topic.
 DQ Score Specifies the overall data quality score of the table.
 For example, High (7-8).

 Field Name Sub-Field Description For more information on configuring DQ scores, refer to the Configuring Data Profiling and DQ Scores topic.
+This option is not available when the Enable DQ Sync option is switched on for an environment.
 Specifies the logical name of the table.
 Logical Table Name For example, if the physical name of a table is DIM_Customer, then the logical name of the table is Customer Dimension.
 Specifies the expanded logical name of the table.
 Expanded Logical Name For example, if the physical name of a table is RM_Resource, then the expanded logical name of the table is RM Sales Representative.
 You can configure expanded logical name of tables in bulk at system and environment level.
-JSON Phys- ical Name Specifies the JSON physical name of the table if the table is in a JSON environment. icai ivairie For example, account.
-Usedia Cae Specifies whether the table is being used as part of a gap analysis to check table usage in mappings.
-Used in Gap Analysis Select the check box if the table is used in gap analysis.
-Allalysis For more information on performing table gap analysis, refer to the Performing Table Gap Analysis topic.
-Sensitive Data Indic- ator (SDI) Flag Specifies whether the table is sensitive.
-Switch Sensitive Data Indicator (SDI) Flag to to mark the table sensitive.
-Sensitive Data Indic- ator (SDI) Classification Specifies the SDI classification of the table.
-For example, PHI.
-This list is enabled when Sensitive Data Indicator (SDI) Flag is switched to .
-For more information on configuring SDI classifications, refer to the Configuring Sensitive Data Indic-
+JSON Phys- ical Name Specifies the JSON physical name of the table if the table is in a JSON environment.
+For example, account.
+Head in Con Specifies whether the table is being used as part of a gap analysis to check table usage in mappings.
+Used in Gap Analysis Select the check box if the table is used in gap analysis. , mary sis For more information on performing table gap analysis, refer to the Performing Table Gap Analysis topic.
+Sensitive Data Indic- Specifies whether the table is sensitive. ator (SDI) Flag Switch Sensitive Data Indicator (SDI) Flag to t o mark the table sensitive.
+Sensitive Specifies the SDI classification of the table.
+Data Indic- For example, PHI.